flaminia/ADM_homework3/README.md

 Sapienza course semester 2, 2018

-Group 3 homework assignment of the group members: Michael Aichmueller, Flaminia Matteucci and Muhammad Anwar Alam
+Group 12 composed by : Michael Aichmueller, Flaminia Matteucci and Muhammad Anwar Alam

 The folder homework 3 contains all the files for the homework of assignment 3.
 Inside this folder are: